Mishkanian/School_District_Analysis/README.md

 ## Summary
 Unfortunately, it was not possible to determine the extent of the potential academic dishonesty or identify soecific indivuals to exclude from the dataset.
 As a consequence of this, the entire ninth grade of students from Thomas High School have had their scores omitted from the results.
 This is a suboptimal situation because a full set of data is ideal for creating the most accurate results.

 Relacing the ninth graders' scores with NaN caused Thomas High School's overall passing percentages and average scores to plummet.
 The district as a whole also had thier average math and reading scores decrease, as well as the overall passing percentage for students.
 Furthermore, Thomas High School lost their placement as a top five school within this District.
 However, after updating the total student counts to exclude the Thomas High School ninth graders and omitting their scores from the dataset, Thomas High School regained their high average scores and retained their position as the number two school in the District.
+To view the full script, please open PyCitySchools_Challenge.ipynb in Jupyter Notebook.

 **Author: Michael Mishkanian**

-For all questions and inquireies, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).
+For all questions and inquiries, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).